Ledell Lee: Appeals

 Lee maintained his innocence until the time of his death.
 Before he was executed, Lee was working with his lawyers at the Innocence Project and ACLU to conduct DNA analysis on blood and hair evidence collected from the 1993 crime scene.
 It had never been previously tested in the case.
 The state of Arkansas denied the defense request to have the analysis done.
 Lee's counsel had argued that they should be allowed to locate crime scene evidence collected in 1993, including a single hair and a Converse shoe with a pinhead-sized spot of human blood on it, for modern DNA testing.
 They hoped testing could prove that another man had been at the crime scene, and that evidence did not match Lee's DNA.

 Motions

 Lee had also filed a motion in federal court asking the court to reopen his federal case due to issues with his first counsel, particularly the failure of counsel to bring evidence of his intellectual disability.
 Lee wanted to present new evidence showing that he had fetal alcohol syndrome disorder, significant brain damage, and intellectual disability.
 Lee's family worked with him and his lawyers to try to prove his innocence.
 During the hearing, Lee's attorney Lee Short made the case that prior counsel in the Reese case failed Lee by not insisting on modern DNA testing of the items prior to that time.
-He said that Lee had contacted the Innocence Project in 1996, asking for them to take up his case, but was told they didn't have the staff or funding.
+He said that Lee had contacted the Innocence Project in 1996, asking for them to take up his case, but was told they did not have the staff or funding.